 Travel is a vital part of every student’s education, and Verto is committed to increasing equity, access, inclusion, and diversity in study abroad and higher education—regardless of your financial background.

 About half of Verto participants receive scholarships, institutional aid, or both.
-For eligible participants, Verto can reduce the Buenos Aires cost by up to 90% through Verto’s Opportunity Grant.
+For eligible participants, Verto can significantly reduce the Buenos Aires cost through Verto’s Opportunity Grant.
 You can also apply for institutional aid, external grants, and scholarships to further reduce your study abroad experience cost.

 Details about Verto Argentina Experience

 Homestays are an ideal way to experience Argentine culture and life.
 Typically, homestays have one host mom – or a couple – who love to host international students (not just Americans!).
 Participants can expect a 30-40 commute by public transit and foot – this is a typical commute for porteños.
 Homestays include:

 - 1-3 participants per homestay

 - Desk, chair, lamp for studying, internet, bed & bath linens, and a fan

 Participants should expect to pay for their own laundry at a local laundromat.